Malawi hails Madonna's 'motherly spirit' at opening of new hospital

 Madonna established the non-profit Raising Malawi charity in 2006 to provide health and education, particularly for girls.
 The charity has built 10 schools in Malawi, according to its website.

-Madonna criticised Malawi's slow pace of law reform, saying it nearly prevented her from adopting Mercy James.
+Madonna criticized Malawi's slow pace of law reform, saying it nearly prevented her from adopting Mercy James.

 "It was not an easy battle," said Madonna as her voice cracked with emotion as she stood near her daughter.